20 Apr Missing Data (Video Lecture) !!Fully Booked

 statistics course | level: advanced

-registrations and venue via University of Antwerp
+registrations and venue via Ghent University

 The course will provide an introduction to the issues raised by missing data and it will illustrate the shortcomings of ad-hoc methods like deletion, recoding, complete case analysis for 'handling' missing data.
 Methods like multiple imputation, inverse probability weighting and likelihood procedures for statistical analysis with missing data will be discussed and contrasted.
 Other topics include some accessible methods for exploring the sensitivity of inference to the missing at random assumption.
 Special emphasis is given to the problem of missing data into specific contexts (longitudinal studies, time-to-event studies).